 In Python, everything is an object.
-Even integer values are objects — this is different from programming languages like Java where integers, floats, and booleans are primitive data types.
+Even integers are objects — this is different from programming languages like Java where integers, floats, and Booleans are primitive data types.
 In this way, Python is built on a rigorously consistent object-oriented paradigm.

-Considering that objects are everywhere in Python, object-oriented programming is comparably little known by Python coders.
+Considering that objects are everywhere in Python, object-oriented programming is not well studied by Python coders.
 A huge mistake!
-Fortunately, you can fix this by reading this article from my “Coffee Break Python” email series:
+Fortunately, you can fix this by example about of Python objects and classes.

 Classes are “blueprints” for creating objects.
 A class description tells you everything an object consists of and is able to do (data and functionality).

 Today, we are seeing these two concepts in action (with the usual Harry Potter examples):

 class Muggle: def __init__(self, age, name, liking_person): self.age = age self.name = name self.likes = liking_person Vernon = Muggle(52, "Vernon", None) Petunia = Muggle(49, "Petunia", Vernon)

 From this code snippet, you can learn several things: